We are a small team of talented therapists with a wide range of skills and experience. We love what we do, and we do it with passion.

 I believe that therapy can provide deep healing, powerful growth and personal transformation.
 I work with clients through a variety of means including holding space for talking, using mindfulness and silence, writing, connecting to and working with the body, and through art and play.

-I work with a trauma informed, person-centered, and social justice lens from several modalities including cognitive behavioral therapy, dialectical behavior therapy, attachment-focused and experiential play therapy, narrative, and strengths-based interventions.
-I primarily work with kids (ages 8 & up), teens, and young adults and enjoy working with parents & other family members when that is a good fit.
-We develop a plan for our work together and check-in along the way.
+I work with a trauma informed, person-centered, and social justice lens from several modalities including internal family systems, psychodynamic, narrative, and attachment-focused and experiential play therapy.
+I am trained in dialectical behavioral and cognitive-behavioral therapy (DBT & CBT).
+I tend to lead with strengths-based interventions.
+I work with most ages including kids (ages 8 & up), teens, and adults.
+I also enjoy working with parents & other family members when that is a good fit.
+We will develop a plan for our work together and check-in along the way.

 I grew up in northern Minnesota and attended the University of MN Duluth for my undergraduate education in International Studies.
 I graduated from Saint Mary’s University in South Minneapolis in 2014 with a master’s degree in Counseling and Psychological Services.
 I have been a Licensed Professional Clinical Counselor since 2016 and have worked in multiple settings with children, teens, and adults including skills-based therapeutic support (ARMHS & CTSS) and therapy in residential, day treatment, and community-based outpatient mental health settings.

-I am a mom and enjoy spending time with my family, being outside, learning new things, plant medicine and gardening, a good mystery novel, travel, and generally working to be a better human.
+I am a mom and enjoy spending time with my family, being outside, plant medicine and gardening, a good mystery novel, travel, and am a life-long learner.

 Contact me at Sonja@northshoremhs.com or 218.409.6377